MarciVibe/MiauOS/README.md

 ## Acknowledgements

-This project is based on the [Writing an OS in Rust (First Edition)](https://os.phil-opp.com/edition-1/) by Philipp Oppermann.
+This project is based on the [Writing an OS in Rust (First Edition)](https://os.phil-opp.com/edition-1/) and [Writing an OS in Rust (Second Edition)](https://os.phil-opp.com/) by Philipp Oppermann.
 I would like to thank Philipp for his excellent work and for providing a great starting point for this project.

 ## Contributing